wingo/stringrefs/README.md

-   which explicitly provided for the WTF-8 and WTF-16 encodings that can support unpaired surrogates: https://github.com/AssemblyScript/universal-strings *A quite workable solution if we determine that it's necessary to support unpaired surrogates.
-Can we preserve the possibility to add support for WTF-8 if needed, while not requiring it in an MVP?*
+   which explicitly provided for the WTF-8 and WTF-16 encodings that can support unpaired surrogates: https://github.com/AssemblyScript/universal-strings *An excellent early draft which seriously tackles the WTF-16 problem.*

 ## Proposal

+We strike a compromise between three goals:

+ - Support WTF-16, for Java
+ - Allow implementations to represent strings as WTF-8
+ - Allow source languages to choose policy for invalid UTF-8

+Concretely, we propose to:

- 1. Only provide interfaces to create strings from encoded bytes in memory.
+ 1. Provide interfaces to create strings from encoded bytes in memory.
- 2. Provide for two in-memory encodings of USV sequences: `utf-8` and `utf-16` (little-endian), for any valid unicode scalar value.
+ 2. Provide three in-memory encodings of codepoint sequences: `utf-8`, `wtf-8`, and `wtf-16` (little-endian).
+The `utf-8` encoding can only encode codepoints which are valid unicode scalar values; the other two encodings can encode any codepoint, including isolated surrogates.
- 3. Only provide interfaces to access string contents via writing encoded bytes to memory.
-Use an iterator to avoid eager flattening of rope strings.
+ 3. Provice interfaces to access string contents via writing encoded bytes to memory.
+Avoid eager flattening of rope strings.
 Support the ability to know how many bytes the encoded data will take, to support precise allocations.
-This interface can also indicate when a string originating in JavaScript has unpaired surrogates.
- 4. Don't provide a `get-usv-at-index` accessor, to avoid O(n) search for `utf-8` and `utf-16` backing stores.
+Allow for encoding failure for the strict `utf-8` encoding.
+ 4. Denote positions in strings in code units with respect to particular encodings.
+For WTF-8/UTF-8, this is bytes, and only some positions are valid.
+For WTF-16, this is 16-bit code units, and any position within the string's bounds is valid.
+Provide interface to advance a string position by a number of codepoints.
+See discussion below.
+ 5. Provide a `get-wtf-16-code-unit-at-offset` primitive, to support languages whose strings are 16-bit code units, even for implementations that store strings as WTF-8.
- 5. When attempting to create a string from an invalid byte sequence or when encoding bytes from a string fails, trap.
-If this proves too much of a constraint in practice, our future escape hatch is to add additional encodings.
+ 6. When attempting to create a string from an invalid code unit sequence or when encoding bytes from a string fails, trap.
- 6. Don't provide a `concat` / `append` interface.
-Because JS engines would implement this via rope strings, this would encode an expectation that rope strings are necessary.
-In the MVP this operation can be supported by calling out to a JS import.
+ 7. Provide `concatenate` and `slice` interfaces.
+Note that for strings that are not valid unicode scalar value sequences, `concatenate` may join isolated surrogates.  `slice` takes two string positions as arguments, and thus exists in WTF-8/UTF-8 and WTF-16 variants.
+The WTF-16 `slice` may create dangling surrogates.

 ## Instruction set